-

 with your configuration or a firewall blocking the connection.

-• Ensure you don’t have a firewall blocking the
+- Ensure you don’t have a firewall blocking the

-• Look for an error message in the Rake check output, which may lead to your LDAP configuration to
+connection, and that the LDAP server is accessible to the GitLab host. - Look for an error message in the Rake check output, which may lead to your LDAP configuration to

-confirm that the configuration values (specifically host, port, bind_dn, and
+confirm that the configuration values (specificallyhost

-• Look for errors in the logs to further debug connection failures.
+) are correct. - Look for errors in the logs to further debug connection failures.

 If GitLab can successfully connect to LDAP but doesn’t return any